-1. If you cannot max our your retirement accounts, you might not need to.
+1. If you cannot max out your retirement accounts, you might not need to.
 As shown in the awesome chart over at Early Retirement Charted, what matters more than what you earn is how much you save.
 I mean, how much you save relative to what you earn.
 There are early-retirees in their 40s who never earned more than average salaries.
-A comfortable retirement is possible, if that is indeed a priority.
+A comfortable retirement is possible if that is indeed a priority.

-2. The second thought leads into the heart of this topic.
+2. The second thought leads to the heart of this topic.
 If you don’t feel like you are making enough money to save and invest, perhaps you are right.
-In that case you might want to consider making more money.
+In that case, you might want to consider making more money.
 I wrote about my experience changing careers so that I can earn about 4x more just a few years later.
 It might take some hard work but here are 7 actionable tips that can help you in the process.

 Continuing The Story

-At the point that I paused my earlier backstory, I self-taught myself technology, changed careers, and moved to another state for a higher paying opportunity.
+At the point that I paused my earlier backstory, I self-taught myself technology, changed careers and moved to another state for a higher paying opportunity.
 At the end of that post I wrote:

 “I had a couple more job changes within the same career field.
 Ultimately what I learned – in skills from self-training, and experience from the positions I held, and also from taking calculated risks – put me in a position to start my own business.
 But that’s a story for another day…”